whatwg/streams/README.md

 #### Ignoring `state`

 The previous example was somewhat silly, as we didn't effectively use the information that the writable stream's internal buffer was full.
 Typically, you would use that information to communicate a backpressure signal to a data source, possibly through the readable stream API's mechanisms for automatically doing this if you don't call `read()`.
-(Indeed, this very process can be seen, in its most generic form, in the `pipe` method of `BaseReadableStream`.)
+(Indeed, this very process can be seen, in its most generic form, in the `pipeTo` method of `BaseReadableStream`.)
 If the data is already in memory anyway, there's nothing to be gained by delaying calls to `write()` until the stream signals it is writable; there's nowhere to signal backpressure to.

 With that in mind, here is a much simpler version of our above function, which has the same effect, except it doesn't notify us about the stream's queued writes buffer.